It pays to be really good at employee recognition.

 “I’d say shout-outs at the all-company meeting.
 High performers don’t only work for recognition, of course.
 But to have your name mentioned in front of the whole company—followed by cheers from the crowd—that’s a reward bigger than a gift card, bigger than a thank-you lunch.
 It’s true appreciation, and that’s powerful.

 We have monthly all-hands meetings at Namely.
 We bring everyone together at a fun spot, like a rooftop restaurant or fun theater space, and present on the big projects everyone is working on.
 Employee recognition plays a big part.”

 Intrepid Travel offers unique adventure travel itineraries to their customers.
 They prefer taking a unique approach to employee recognition as well.
 Their Marketing Director for North America, Leigh Barnes told us how to recognize employees:

 “Make recognition fun and personable.
 Go out of your way to find out what their interests are and recognize with a personalized message.

 A note, a craft beer….know your staff personally and you will know the little things that truly will motivate them.”

-TINYpulse has tons of ideas for showing appreciation, including a “thank you” t-shirt signed by co-workers.
-When we asked them for their employee recognition idea, they advised being timely and specific.
+TINYpulse has tons of ideas for showing employee appreciation, including a “thank you” t-shirt signed by co-workers.
+When we asked them for their employee appreciation idea, they advised being timely and specific.
 Laura Troyani, Director of Marketing at Tinypulse says: